tukasa0001/TownOfHost/README-EN.md

 | ---------------------- |
 | MadSnitch Can Use Vent |
 | MadSnitch Tasks        |

+### SidekickMadmate

+Team : Impostor<br>
+Decision : Crewmate or Engineer<br>

+This role is created when roles with the ability to shape-shift is shape-shifted.<br>
+Belongs to the Impostor team, but SidekickMadmate does not know who the Impostor is.<br>
+Impostors also doesn't know who SidekickMadmate is.<br>

 There is also a common setting for Madmate type Roles.